Abrus aureus

-Abrus aureus is a plant in the legume family Fabaceae, native to Madagascar.
+Abrus aureus is a plant in the family Fabaceae, native to Madagascar.
 It grows as a herb or liana.

 Distribution and habitat

 Abrus aureus is endemic to Madagascar, where it is widespread.
 Its habitat is in forests and agricultural areas, from sea level to 200 m altitude.

 Conservation

 Abrus aureus is threatened by wildfires.
-However, its widespread distribution and presence in numerous protected areas has given it an IUCN assessment of Least concern.
+However, its widespread distribution and presence in numerous protected areas has given it an IUCN assessment of least concern.
 It is locally used in traditional medicine.